Ragnar-von-Detroit/emlbootstrap/README.md

   - [ ] Dockutil (wait until it's in brew: https://github.com/Homebrew/homebrew/pull/29136)
   - [ ] Other system configurations + updates
 - [ ] Media Lab quartz composer screensaver
   - [ ] Install script for the screen saver and enable during login screen
+  - [ ] Install for all users and set timeouts & lockout
+- [ ] Disable icloud signin on first login to all accounts.